 The June 2019 release is now likely to be the first enduring release to contain any DCC System and/or User System and/or Device impacting modifications arising from SEC Modification Proposals raised by those entitled to do so as set out in SEC Section D1.3.

-In addition it will contain changes to the Technical Specifications and GB Companion Specification (that were descoped from the TSG2 changes included in Release 2.0).
+In addition it will contain changes to the Technical Specifications and GB Companion Specification (that were de-scoped from the changes included in Release 2.0).

 Forward Release Look

 To give SEC Parties and other interested parties an indication of the earliest point when different types of changes could be implemented an Indicative Release Content Overview has been prepared.
-It is available from the document list on the left.
 It will be updated when new content is added, target dates change or when a change has been approved.

 If you would like to further detail on releases or the Panel Release Management Policy, please email the SECAS Helpdesk or call us on 020 7090 7755.